-- 4.2.1 Where commercial air services are available and used, all costs associated with the travel are met by Council through a purchase order.
-Discounted Economy or economy class is used for journeys of up to 4 hours of uninterrupted flight duration except where the distance or travelled, or work schedule on arrival, or personal health, safety or security reasons make business class preferable.
-All stop overs will be covered by entity Council if they have a clear business purpose but they must be pre-approved. - 4.2.2 Where no commercial air services are available, Elected Members and Council employees are required to use Council vehicles if available or rail/coach services. - 4.2.3 Where Council vehicles are not available, private vehicles may be used subject to the approval of the Group Manager or Chief Executive Officer first being obtained.
+Where commercial air services are available and used, all costs associated with the travel are met by Council through a purchase order.
+Discounted Economy or economy class is used for journeys of up to 4 hours of uninterrupted flight duration except where the distance travelled, or work schedule on arrival, or personal health, safety or security reasons make business class preferable.
+All stop overs will be covered by Council if they have a clear business purpose but they must be pre-approved.

+Where no commercial air services are available, Elected Members and Council employees are required to use Council vehicles if available or rail/coach services.

+Where Council vehicles are not available, private vehicles may be used subject to the approval of the Group Manager or Chief Executive Officer first being obtained.
 Insurance is the owner's responsibility, SWDC will have no liability.

-- 4.2.4 Where the use of private vehicles is approved in advance, costs will be reimbursed for Council employees at current Inland Revenue Department rates and for Elected Members at rates determined by the Remuneration Authority. - 4.2.5 Where the use of a private vehicle is approved, expenses to be reimbursed be reimbursed will be limited to the appropriate airfare or current Inland Revenue Department rates.
-Vehicle mileage will be payable to all Community Board members and non-elected members of Council committees for travel to and from officially notified meetings and any other and/or Chief Executive Officer for return trips over 30kms only, and that the first 30km of those trips would be exempt from payment.

-Council business that may be required and authorised by the Mayor
+Where the use of private vehicles is approved in advance, costs will be reimbursed for Council employees at current Inland Revenue Department rates and for Elected Members at rates determined by the Remuneration Authority.

+Where the use of a private vehicle is approved, expenses to be reimbursed will be limited to the appropriate airfare or current Inland Revenue Department rates.
+Vehicle mileage will be payable to all Community Board members and non-elected members of Council committees for travel to and from officially notified meetings and any other Council business that may be required and authorised by the Chief Executive Officer.

+4.3.1.
+Taxi travel

+Taxi travel is to be preapproved by the staff member's Manager, exceptions can be made when personal safety or hour of day make taxi travel the most appropriate form of transport.

+4.3.2.
+Rental vehicles

-- 4.2.6 Taxi travel is to be to preapproved destinations by the staff member's Manager, exceptions can will be made when personal safety or hour of day make taxi travel the most appropriate form of transport can be justified. - 4.2.7 Rental vehicles should be booked as soon as attendance practical once travel has been approved confirmed.
-Be tStaff should use the most economical type and size of rental vehicle given the distance- to be travelled and the number of people using the vehicle.
+Rental vehicles should be booked as soon as practical once travel has been approved.
+Staff should use the most economical type and size of rental vehicle given the distance to be travelled and the number of people using the vehicle.
 Rental vehicles can only be used for personal use when the employee is staying over a weekend for continued work on the Monday.
+The employee will reimburse the council for any additional costs incurred that do not relate to Council business.
+Private use must be approved by the employee's manager prior to the travel occurring.

+4.3.3.
+Travel bookings

+Travel bookings should be booked as soon as possible to obtain the best possible price.

+4.3.4.
+All Fines

+All fines (e.g. parking and speeding) are at the individual's expense.

+4.3.5.
+Private travel

-The employee will reimburse the council for any additional costs this incursred that do not relate to Council business.
-Private use must be approved by the employee's manager prior to the travel occurring. - 4.2.8 Travel should be booked as soon as attendance is confirmed possible to obtain the best possible price. - 4.2.9 All Fines (e.g. parking and speeding) are at the individual's2 expense. - 4.2.10 Private travel may be linked to official business as long as there are no additional costs to SWDC.
-Travel costs of Spouses, partners, or other family members will not be covered with the exception of the Mayor and CEO's partner to the LGNZ Annual Conference. - 4.2.11_Food transactions can be covered by a cash advance or claim.
-When travelling overnight the council will cover actual and reasonable expenses, not extravagant or excessive (e.g.
+Private travel may be linked to official business as long as there are no additional costs to SWDC.
+Travel costs of spouses, partners, or other family members will not be covered with the exception of the Mayor and CEO's partner to the LGNZ Annual Conference.

-cavier).
+4.3.6.
+Food

+Food transactions can be covered by a cash advance or claim.
+When travelling overnight the council will cover actual and reasonable expenses, not extravagant or excessive.
 Meals that comprise part of the conference/travel package will not be reimbursed.
 Alcohol with meals will not be reimbursed.

-4.2.12 Alcohol
+4.3.7.
+Alcohol

-Council Functions where alcohol may be served are: Events/Forums Christmas Function Social Club Events
+Council Functions where alcohol may be served are:

+- Events/Forums

+- Christmas Function

+- Social Club Events

-4.2.13 Entertainment & Hospitality
+4.3.8.
+Entertainment & Hospitality